agsb/milliForth-RiscV/README.md

     unnest, next, nest, pick, jump,

-    ps. exit is unnest, nest is enter, next is not the NEXT of FOR loop
+    ps. exit is unnest, nest is enter/docol, next is not the NEXT of FOR loop

 with externals: